Rook Piercing 101

-After a brief cleaning and preparation period, the cartilage is pierced using a needle.
+Usually, after a brief cleaning and preparation period including marking the piercing spots with a pen, the cartilage is pierced using a needle.
 The piercing professional will remove the needle and manoeuvre the jewellery in to the freshly pierced ear.
-Many claim that this is the most uncomfortable part of rook piercings, but again this is down to the personal pain threshold.
+Many claim that this is the most uncomfortable part of rook piercings, but this is down to the personal pain threshold.

 For the first few weeks, it may be best not to sleep on the pierced side to prevent unnecessary pain.
 Additionally, some people complain of a burning feeling or swelling soon after being pierced.
-For that reason, it is best to clean the rook piercing daily using warm water, a cotton swab and an unscented, special ear care saline solutions the piercer suggests.
+For that reason, it is best to clean the rook piercing daily using warm water and an unscented, special ear care saline solution that your piercer suggests.
 Being well informed about rook piercings and taking necessary precautions will help put all worries to rest.